ycheng/yc_notes/Python-Notes.md

 pip get wheel files
-* pip wheel pkg_name # it will download whl in the current directory (include dependency)
+* pip wheel pkg_name # it will download whl in the current directory (include dependency) Checking around, it seems using commands like

+pip download -d WHL_DIR pkg_name # some pkg exists in tar.gz, why?

+or

+pip wheel pkg_name # all pkgs in whl format.

+can generate something with human-readable file names that's manageable.
+And use

+pip install -f file///DIR pkg_name

+to install.
+Some say use pip-accel makes it easier, but I didn't try that.
+Not sure how we can combine both designs into one.

 List not used import
 * pyflakes file.py